FitzHawke/soxyn/notes/ISSUES.md

 #### electron apps

-- element-desktop crashes on launch unless launched on xwayland with `NIXOS_OZONE_WL= element-desktop`
+- ~~element-desktop crashes on launch unless launched on xwayland with `NIXOS_OZONE_WL= element-desktop`~~
 - <https://github.com/NixOS/nixpkgs/issues/244486>

 - vscode *usually* crashes on launch unless launched on xwayland with `NIXOS_OZONE_WL= code` -- This one really confuses me.
 Will crash approx 95% of the time with no rhyme or reason.
 Seemingly higher probability of working if attempted immediately after boot.

 #### steam

-- ~~crashes on launch~~ seems like a nixpkgs update fixed this.
+- crashes on launch. seems like a nixpkgs update fixed this.
 Keep an eye and see if being broken is common.

 #### eww